vuhoangne/shoppingonline/README.md

-# 🛒 Shopping Online
+# 🛒 Shoppingonline

-**Shopping Online** is a full-featured e-commerce web application that allows users to browse products, add items to a cart, and place orders.
+**Shoppingonline** is a full-featured e-commerce web application that allows users to browse products, add items to a cart, and place orders.
 The system includes a modern frontend interface, a powerful backend API, and a secure user management system with role-based access.

 ---